robertl0500/15-minute-analysis/README.md

 Clean up US data to show SD and DC schools and hospital locations only.

-Determine city/population center using a pointpattern method then finding the mean center
+Determine city/population center using pointpattern method and find the mean center

+Create buffer using population center of SD and DC.
+Analyze our findings to see what areas include or lack the minimum standards of living.

-## Final results: TBD
+## Conclusion / Final results: TBD